(Last Update: 05/18/2025)

 Recent research offers a nuanced perspective.
 Some studies suggest that bed-sharing does not elevate risks for the child when practiced safely.

-In conclusion, the safety of co-sleeping largely depends on risk factors and the specific practices and environment set by the parents.
+Co-sleep safety largely depends on risk factors and the specific practices and environment set by the parents.

 The Controversies Surrounding Co-sleeping